Lawton Elementary

 Emergency Contacts:

-If you are in need of immediate assistance, please use the following resources:
+If you need of immediate help, use the following resources:

 Crisis Line: 206-461-3222